Illness and Chronic Health Conditions

 Chronic Health Conditions

 - Please inform the school nurse of a chronic health condition and all emergency medications prescribed for your child.
+Each school has a registered nurse to provide case management and care for students with chronic (diabetes, asthma) and acute (concussion, broken bones) health conditions requiring treatment or accommodation during school.

 - In accordance with HB2008, injectable epinephrine (Epi-Pen) will be stored and available for use in the presence of potential anaphylaxis (life-threatening allergic reaction).
 Use of an Epi-Pen requires an immediate call to 911 and lawful custodians.
 Parents of students with a known history of potential for a serious allergic reaction are advised to visit with their physician regarding the need for student-specific medication.
 Refer to the Medication Policies section for procedures to follow in order to allow a student to self-carry emergency allergy or asthma medication.